- DR-4421 Major Disaster Declaration issued March 23, 2019

 - Incident Period: March 12 – June 15, 2019

-- Ten counties have been designated for federal Individual Assistance to homeowners and renters: Fremont, Harrison, Louisa, Mills, Monona, Muscatine, Pottawattamie, Scott, Shelby and Woodbury.
+- Ten counties have now been designated for federal Individual Assistance to homeowners and renters: Fremont, Harrison, Louisa, Mills, Monona, Muscatine, Pottawattamie, Scott, Shelby, Woodbury.

-- Seventy-nine counties have been approved for Public Assistance to local governments and certain nonprofits for emergency and permanent work.
+- Seventy-three counties have been approved for Public Assistance to local governments and certain nonprofits for emergency and permanent work.

 - One county has been approved for Public Assistance for emergency work (debris removal and emergency protective measures) only.

-The deadline to register was Tuesday, July 16, 2019.
-This applies to disaster survivors in the 10 Iowa counties designated for federal Individual Assistance due to the March 12–June 15 severe storms and flooding.
-Iowa homeowners and renters who have registered are encouraged by recovery officials to “stay in touch” with the agency as their recoveries continue to progress.
+Deadline to Register: Tuesday, July 16, 2019.
+This applies to disaster survivors in the 10 Iowa counties designated for federal Individual Assistance due to the March 12-June 15 severe storms and flooding.

 FEMA Helpline: Disaster survivors can get questions about their cases answered by calling FEMA’s Helpline at 800-621-3362.
 Phone lines are open 7 a.m. to 10 p.m. local time seven days a week until further notice.
 Multilingual operators are available.